 The Importance Of Toys

-Toys are frequently used during activities with very young children as a way to stimulate play and curiosity, but also to achieve specific health targets.
+Toys are used during activities with very young children as a way to stimulate play and curiosity.
+But they can also achieve specific health targets.

-Research has shown that encouraging toddlers with delayed development to reach and grasp for toys is an effective way to improve balance and mobility during seated everyday tasks like eating and bathing.
-The added benefit of parents being trained by the physiotherapist means this kind of activity can be carried out in the home environment.
+Encouraging toddlers with delayed development to reach and grasp for toys is an effective way to improve balance and mobility.
+This can be done during seated everyday tasks like eating and bathing.
+And parents can be trained by the physiotherapist so this kind of activity can be carried out in the home.

 Physiotherapy For Babies

 Paediatric physiotherapists do a significant amount of work with very young babies.

 Children with cystic fibrosis (CF) need help to clear mucus from the lungs to prevent and manage respiratory infections.
 Parents need to be taught respiratory techniques for long-term management of this condition.